-Our board of directors has an independent Chairman, Richard J. Bastiani, Ph.D., who has authority, among other things, to call and preside over board meetings, to set meeting agendas and to determine materials to be distributed to the board of directors.
-Accordingly, the Chairman has substantial ability to shape the work of the board of directors.
-We have a separate chair for each committee of the board of directors.
-As a general policy, the board of directors believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the board of directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the board of directors as a whole.
-As such, Mr. Patrick serves as our Chief Executive Officer, while Dr. Bastiani serves as our Chairman of our board of directors.
-We expect and intend the positions of Chairman of the board of directors and Chief Executive Officer to continue to be held by separate individuals in the future.
+Our Board of Directors may appoint an independent Chairman, who will have authority, among other things, to call and preside over board meetings, to set meeting agendas and to determine materials to be distributed to the Board of Directors.
+Accordingly, the Chairman has substantial ability to shape the work of the Board of Directors.
+Currently, the Chairman position is vacant.
+We have a separate chair for each committee of the Board of Directors.
+As a general policy, the Board of Directors believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board of Directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board of Directors as a whole.
+We expect and intend the positions of Chairman of the Board of Directors and Chief Executive Officer to continue to be held by separate individuals in the future.